 The statute begins to run when you have done “something” that goes against the terms of your agreement.
 Most of the time, that something is failure to pay your bill.
 When you don’t make your payment on time, you violate the terms of your agreement and causes the creditor to take action.

-If the creditor fails to sue you in the time allowed by the applicable SoL (oral, written, etc), you have an affirmative defense against the creditor’s claim which can halt the recovery of the delinquent debt.
+If the creditor fails to sue you in the within your SoL timeline (oral, written, etc), you have an affirmative defense against the creditor’s claim which can halt the recovery of the debt.
+In other words, you can no longer be sued over the debt, and can’t get a judgment.

 What Does a Partial Payment Do?